cloudevents/spec/discovery.md

 ##### `/types?matching=[search term]`

-Same as `/types` but the array MUST be limited to just those Types whose value contains the `search term` value (case insensitive).
+Same as `/types` but the map MUST be limited to just those Types whose value contains the `search term` value (case insensitive).

 ###### matching